hugdora/aws-grc-projects/Policy_Risk_Register_Project/Cloud_Security_Policy.md

 ### 5.1 Identity Management
 - All AWS account access must be integrated with the corporate Identity Provider (IdP) via **SSO** where possible.
-- Long-lived IAM users are prohibited; instead, IAM roles and temporary credentials (STS) must be used.
+- Long-lived IAM users are prohibited; instead, IAM roles and temporary credentials Security Token Service (STS) must be used with federated login.
 - The AWS root account must be secured with MFA and not used for daily operations.

 ### 5.2 Authentication & MFA